apiology/upvoter-for-asana/README.md

 This isn't in the Chrome App Store and doesn't have any cool config UI, so welcome to the Chrome Extension development experience!

-1. Create a config.js in the src directory with a variable named 'asanaAccessToken' with a new
+1. Create a config.ts in the src directory with a variable named 'asanaAccessToken' with a new
    [Asana Personal Access Token](https://app.asana.com/0/developer-console) assigned to it.